 Outdated ceramic tile before using Rust-Oleum Floor paint

 This is the living area in the downstairs of our mother in law suite.
+The tile extends from the living area to the kitchen and it even includes bathroom floors too.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.

-Supplies needed to paint the floor tile:
+Supplies to paint the floor tile:

 - Rust-Oleum HOME Floor Coating base coat- I used the color French Gray and I used about 1.5 gallons